-By now most people have gotten used to what they used to call new habits a few weeks ago.
+By now most people have gotten used to what they used to call new habits months ago.

 COVID-19 changed the way we behave, not only as people, but also as businesses.